Nihczsche/htx_xdata_test/README.md

 # Question 1

 .gitignore files and requirements.txt are placed in the main repository together with this README.md file.
 The requirements file lists all the packages used for the entire test.
+To install all dependencies, from the main directory, run the following command: pip install -r requirements.txt

 # Question 2